Polis urges Coloradans to have a safe 4th of July | The Colorado Springs Business Journal

+Throughout the state, 5,527 people have been hospitalized.
+There have been 1,521 deaths from COVID-19 and 1,701 deaths of individuals who had the disease but whose deaths may have been attributed to another cause.

-Governor Jared Polis urged Coloradans to wear masks, follow social distancing requirements and wash their hands frequently this 4th of July holiday weekend.
+Governor Jared Polis urged Coloradans to be safe, wear masks, follow social distancing requirements and wash their hands frequently this 4th of July holiday weekend.

 “This Independence Day is a time to celebrate our freedom that so many fought to gain, but with freedom comes responsibility, so please exercise personal responsibility, use common sense, and err on the side of caution,” Polis said.

 - Know before you go: Check fire bans and local COVID-19-related rules at your destination.
 If you plan to play in the great outdoors, be prepared with appropriate supplies.
-Just because we’re in the middle of a pandemic doesn’t mean we can ignore other safety rules.
+Just because we’re in the middle of a pandemic doesn’t mean we can ignore other safety rules that are meant to keep us all healthy and safe.

 - Prevent fires: It’s fire season, and this year we need to be even more careful.
-We want to prevent situations where people have to evacuate their homes, firefighters have to deploy to camps, and smoke worsens summer air quality, which would be bad in the middle of a pandemic where the disease attacks the respiratory system.
-Skip the fireworks and campfires this year.
+We want to prevent situations where people have to evacuate their homes, firefighters have to deploy to camps, and the resulting smoke worsens summer air quality, which would be very bad in the middle of a pandemic where the disease attacks your respiratory system.
+So please skip the fireworks and campfires this year.

-- Have safe family cookouts and gatherings: Summer gatherings should look different this year.
-Keep your distance and keep gatherings small.
-Have fewer interactions with fewer people and stay safe by wearing a face covering, remaining 6 feet away from others, and washing your hands frequently.
-Being outdoors is ideal — you have the benefit of climate and sunshine to modify or decrease transmission.
+- Have safe family cookouts and gatherings: Summer gatherings this holiday should look different compared to a typical summer.
+It’s important to keep your distance and keep gatherings small.
+Have fewer interactions with fewer people and do so in a safe way by wearing a face covering, remaining 6 feet away from other, and washing your hands frequently.
+Additionally, being in an outdoor environment is ideal — you have the benefit of climate and sunshine to modify or decrease transmission.

 Learn more about the risks and benefits of everyday activities.